Reasons Why Test Data Management(TDM) is Important

 So, the first step is to understand the data requirement of the organization based on the test cases that will be run.
 This will require knowledge of the domain, business and all the applications involved in the whole end-to-end process.

-Example- a banking system, it will have a CRM system, a financial application for transactions, which will be coupled with messaging systems for SMS and OTP.
+Example- a banking system, it will have a CRM system/CRM software, a financial application for transactions, which will be coupled with messaging systems for SMS and OTP.
 Here, the person analyzing the test data requirement should have expertise in banking domain, CRM and financial application knowledge and messaging system also.

 2. Data subset creation